compilets/compilets/README.md

 TypeScript to C++ compiler.

-To have an idea of the how the converted code looks like, you can check the [`tests/data-conversion/`](https://github.com/compilets/compilets/tree/main/tests/data-conversion) directory.
+To have an idea of how the converted code looks like, you can check the [`tests/data-conversion/`](https://github.com/compilets/compilets/tree/main/tests/data-conversion) directory.